How to Build Asteroids with the Impact HTML5 Game Engine

 Overview of the Impact game engine

 As I mentioned previously, Impact is a solid game engine that has obviously had a lot of time and effort put into its development.
 It runs on all the major browsers that support HTML5 canvas, as well as the iPhone, iPod Touch, and the iPad.
-In my eyes, what puts Impact head and shoulders above the competition is the thorough documentation, the tutorials, as well as the helpful support that can be accessed through the forums.
+In my eyes, what puts Impact head and shoulders above the competition is the thorough documentation, the tutorials, as well as the helpful support that can be accessed through the forums and IRC channel.
 Impact certainly has a feeling of overall quality about it that some of the other engines don't have.